levoxtrip/PKB/docs/topics/strive.md

 The difference between great success and bitter failure is often found in consistently applying the fundamentals.

-People continue with 10 years already still trying to achieve things
+People continue with 10 years already still trying to achieve things.

+stick relentlessly to what you want to achieve - but adapt how you achieve it.

 ## Daily
 If you don't work hard today you won't make it next year...